R-N-J/web_test_1/ECS_GUIDE.md

 ---

-## 3. Querying Entities (Aspects and Views)
+## 4. Querying Entities (Aspects and Views)

 Querying is the process of finding entities that match specific criteria.
-In Rogue1, this is primarily done using **Aspects** to define filters and **Views** to iterate over the results efficiently.
+In Rogue1, this is primarily done using **Aspects** to define filters and a unified set of **Query Methods** to retrieve or iterate over the results.

 ### Why Query?
 In an ECS, you rarely want to iterate over *all* entities.
 Instead, systems usually focus on entities that have a specific set of components.
 For example: